aamay001/imnext-api-public/README.md

 # imNext.online API

-This repository contains the serverside code for the imNext.online project.
+This repository contains the server side code for the imNext.online project.
 The imNext.online project is a self-service appointment scheduling system that enables users to schedule appointments directly with their service providers.
 The api is written in JavaScript with **Node.js** and **MongoDB** as the database; **Mongoose** is used as the ODM.

 The client for this project can be found here: [imNext.online Client Repository](https://github.com/aamay001/imnext-client)